 An encrypting file system employs secure and efficient mechanisms to encrypt or decrypt data on-the-fly as it is being written to or read from the underlying disk, to provide a level of data privacy that goes beyond simple access control.
-Also, issues such as trust models, backups and data recovery must be resolved.
-An encrypting file system must also be tightly integrated with the operating system for ease of use and flexibility.
+Issues such as trust models, backups and data recovery must also be resolved.
 Other challenges faced when designing a storage security framework include immunity from attacks launched by privileged entities, enabling legitimate remote access to shared encrypted volumes and providing a scalable and transparent key management scheme suitable for enterprise deployment.